A5H73Y/Parkour/docs/index.md

 Whether you are setting the plugin up as a mini-game, or as a dedicated Parkour server, the powerful configuration will allow you to choose exactly how you want the plugin to work.
 A 'ParkourKit' is a set of customisable Materials which will add a whole new level of fun to each Course.

-Parkour uses a database to store all the leaderboards for each Course, allowing for powerful and customisable results.
-By default, the plugin will create a SQLite database locally in the `plugins` folder, in a folder named `sqlite-db`, however if you wish to use a MySQL server of your choice, this can be configured in the `config.yml`.

 ## Featured Servers

 These are servers that utilise the Parkour plugin well for you to try it out.